fgiloux/camel-extra/components/camel-wmq/README.md

 This Apache Camel components allows you to deal directly with IBM MQ without using the JMS wrapping.
 It natively uses the MQ API to consume and produce messages on the destinations.

-This fork is a extenson of the camel-extra camel-wmq component.
-This extension points are:
+This fork is a extension of the camel-extra camel-wmq component.
+These extension points are:
-* supports the configuration via a component instead of on a endpoint
+* supports the configuration via a component instead of an endpoint
 * binding and client connectivity
 * connection pooling
 * message segmentation (turned on by default)